 It’s a nice place to come with the family – especially if you are a “real” tourist and actually want to learn something about the country, the food and the culture.
 But .. the music (and the mood) can be a little bit high, later in the evening.
 A “Meyhane” is, what you will call a “Taverne” in Greece, a small restaurant with local food and Raki (or Ouzo if you are in Greece).
 In this case, they specialize in meze, fish and everything from the sea.
 And then Raki and good wine, nice atmosphere and authentic music.

 They are open late, so it’s a place where you can sit and enjoy the food for a very long time.
 The prices are more than affordable and they have a many (mainly turkish) good wines to choose from.

 If you are planning on a weekend, it may be a good idea to book a table first – just so you are guaranteed a seat.
 They are open every day from 19-02.

-If you wonder YES, then this is sponsored by Balıkçı meyhanesi.
+If you wonder then YES, this is sponsored by Balıkçı meyhanesi.
 But it is on my own initiative, that I contacted them and asked if they would like to join the blog.
 Fortunately, they had – and what an experience.
 I sincerely hope others will be inspired to visit and experience the restaurant, see how nice it is and taste the very good traditional local food.